CSE370 PAL Tutorial - Using Active-HDL to Compile to PALs

 how to read the pin map for the part; and

-is ready to be used on your protoboard.
+ready to be used on your prototyping board.

 though this tutorial will show you all you need to know to create basic PALs,